Game-theoretic analysis of Guts Poker: Nash equilibria vs. von Neumann-Morgenstern coalitions

 \begin{proof} (only if) At a symmetric equilibrium $s$, the return to all players is $0$.
 If some subcoalition of players 2-$n$ can improve their joint return by deviating from the symmetric equilibrium, then each nondeviating player separately loses, by symmetry, in particular player 1.
 Thus, the full coalition of all players 2-$n$ can improve their joint return by deviating from the symmetric equilibrium.
 In other words, a symmetric equilibrium $s$ is strong if and only if it penalizes deviations by the specific coalition 2-$n$, i.e., player 1 can force with strategy $s$ a return $\geq \alpha(s, \dots, s)=0$.

 (if) If there exists a player 1 strategy $s$ guaranteeing $\geq 0$ return, then by symmetry, $s$ is a symmetric Nash equilibrium, and, by the argument of the previous case it is strong. \end{proof}

-\begin{proposition} [Value for symmetric bloc case] For symmetric finite zero-sum games, the value of the 2-player game pitting player 1 vs. bloc strategies of players 2-$n$ is equal to $0$. \end{proposition}
+\begin{proposition} [Value for symmetric bloc case] For symmetric finite zero-sum games, the value of the 2-player game pitting player 1 vs. bloc strategies of players 2-$n$ is less than or equal to $0$.
+If the optimal (mixed) bloc strategy is pure (deterministic), or more generally of form $(s,\dots, s)$ with $s$ an individual mixed strategy, then the value is equal to $0$. \end{proposition}

-\begin{proof} By the Fundamental Theorem of Games, the bloc game has value $V$ equal to the maximum return forceable by player 1 and also the minimum return forceable by players 2-$n$.
-If $s$ is optimal for player 1, then players 2-$n$ can play $(s,\dots,s)$ to achieve payoff $0$.
-Likewise, if $(s,\dots,s)$ is optimal for 2-$n$, player 1 can play $s$ to achieve payoff $0$.
-Thus, $V\geq 0$ and $V\leq 0$, and so $V=0$. \end{proof}
+\begin{proof} By Nash' Theorem \cite{N}, there exists a symmetric Nash equilibrium $(s,\dots, s)$, whose value by symmetry is $0$.
+By the definition of Nash equilibrium, the bloc strategy choice $(s,\dots, s)$ for players 2-$n$ gives payoff to player 1 less than or equal to the value when player 1 chooses strategy $s$, which is $0$.
+This proves the first assertion.
+By the Fundamental Theorem of Games, the value $V$ is equal to the maximum return forceable by player 1 and also the minimum return forceable by players 2-$n$.
+If the optimal bloc strategy $s$ is of form $(s,\dots,s)$, then player 1 can play $s$ against it to achieve value $0$.
+Hence, $V\geq 0$, giving $V=0$ when combined with the first observation.
+This proves the second assertion. \end{proof}

+\br Note that mixed strategies for the bloc game consist of combinations of pure bloc strategies, which are not necessarily of form $(s,\dots,s)$.
+Thus, in general, the value of the bloc game could be strictly less than $0$. \er

-\begin{proposition}[Symmetric Nash equilibrium vs. optimum bloc strategy] For symmetric finite zero-sum games, a strict symmetric Nash equilibrium is a strict optimum in the bloc strategy game for both player 1 and the coalition of players 2-$n$ Likewise, if optimum bloc strategies are strict optima, then they are strict symmetric Nash equilibria. \end{proposition}
+\begin{proposition}[Symmetric Nash equilibrium vs. optimum bloc strategy] Consider symmetric finite zero-sum games with symmetric Nash equilibrium $s$.
+If the Nash equilibium is strong then it is an optimum in the bloc strategy game for both player 1 and the coalition of players 2-$n$.
+Likewise, if optimum bloc strategies are strict optima of form $(t,\dots,t)$-- in particular, if they are pure (deterministic) strategies-- then they are strict symmetric Nash equilibria, i.e., $t=s$. \end{proposition}